jneufferjr-zz/svntogit/README.md

  Since SVN doesn't care about email addresses the following was chosen: migrated@import.pvt

-This script will create a file in the dir_top named REPOSNAME-users.txt.
+This script will create a file in the dir_top named `REPOSNAME-users.txt`.

 Content of the file looks like this,